Second fatal train crash shocks Spain as death toll in the first collision rises to 43

 The front of the second train, which was carrying 184 people, took the brunt of the impact, which knocked its first two carriages off the track and down a 4-meter (13-foot) slope.
 Bodies were found hundreds of meters from the crash site, according to Andalusia regional President Juanma Moreno.

 Authorities continued their search Wednesday, finding a 43rd victim.
-Another 37 people remained hospitalized Wednesday morning, while 86 people were treated and discharged, regional officials said.
+Another 37 people remained hospitalized while 86 people were treated and discharged, regional officials said.

+Authorities on Wednesday said they had identified almost all the victims from Sunday’s high-speed crash, but said they could still find more bodies.

 Among the injured was Santiago Tavares, a Portuguese traveler who broke his leg.